LabShengLi/nanome/docs/SpecificUsage.md

 * please set param `--chrSet` with your interested chomosomes names, seperated by a space, such as `--chrSet 'chr1 chr2 chr3'` (the single quote character is important)
 * for human or ecoli genome, NANOME will automatically set default chromosomes chr1-22, X, Y for human, NC_000913.3 for ecoli.
 Users can change the default setting by specifying `--chrSet` param

-## 2. How to input basecalled data into NANOME? (ref: https://github.com/TheJacksonLaboratory/nanome/issues/131#issuecomment-993256692)
+## 2. How to input basecalled data into NANOME?

 NANOME support the basecalled input data.
 You can use `--skipBasecall` param to inform NANOME to skip redo the basecalling step.
 We suggest keeping the Guppy basecalled data/directory structure as input.
 The `.fastq.gz` file, `sequencing_summary.txt` file, and the `workspace/*.fast5` files are need to be located in the default directory.